Open Letter

 Julia Weiss, GESIS – Leibniz Institute for the Social Sciences, Germany

-Amy Nivette, Utrecht University, the Netherlands
+Amy Nivette, Utrecht University, The Netherlands

 Barbara Binder, GESIS – Leibniz Institute for the Social Sciences, Germany